Accenture (ACN)

 Accenture's main competitors include other global professional services firms such as Deloitte, PwC, EY, and KPMG, as well as technology consulting companies like IBM (NYSE:IBM), Cognizant (NASDAQ:CTSH), Infosys (NYSE:INFY), and Capgemini (OTCMKTS:CAPMF).

-As you can see below, Accenture’s sales grew at a solid 8.6% compounded annual growth rate over the last five years.
-This shows it had high demand, a useful starting point for our analysis.
+As you can see below, Accenture grew its sales at an impressive 9.6% compounded annual growth rate over the last five years.
+This is an encouraging starting point for our analysis because it shows Accenture’s demand was higher than many business services companies.

 Long-term growth is the most important, but within business services, a half-decade historical view may miss new innovations or demand cycles.
-Accenture’s recent performance shows its demand has slowed as its annualized revenue growth of 3.1% over the last two years was below its five-year trend.
+Accenture’s annualized revenue growth of 5.7% over the last two years is below its five-year trend, but we still think the results were respectable.

-This quarter, Accenture reported year-on-year revenue growth of 9%, and its $17.69 billion of revenue exceeded Wall Street’s estimates by 3.2%.
+This quarter, Accenture reported year-on-year revenue growth of 8.3%, and its $18.04 billion of revenue exceeded Wall Street’s estimates by 0.8%.
+Company management is currently guiding for a 5.3% year-on-year increase in sales next quarter.

-Looking ahead, sell-side analysts expect revenue to grow 4.5% over the next 12 months, similar to its two-year rate.
-While this projection suggests its newer products and services will spur better top-line performance, it is still below average for the sector.
+Looking further ahead, sell-side analysts expect revenue to grow 5.4% over the next 12 months, similar to its two-year rate.
+This projection is above average for the sector and suggests its newer products and services will help sustain its recent top-line performance.

-In Q4, Accenture generated an adjusted operating profit margin of 16.7%, in line with the same quarter last year.
+This quarter, Accenture generated an operating margin profit margin of 13.8%, in line with the same quarter last year.
 This indicates the company’s overall cost structure has been relatively stable.

 7. Earnings Per Share